Hawksbill Turtle Juveniles [#N019] admitted 19 October 2020

 EI.066 – Safi – 6.4cm/47g (admission); 10-Mar deceased.

-These small Hawksbill turtle hatchlings were found near an island boat jetty, lethargic and unable to swim away.
+These small Hawksbill turtles were found near an island boat jetty, lethargic and unable to swim away.
 They were admitted to our Turtle Rescue Centre for assessment; they presented various infections and showed signs of predation (from crabs/birds).

 They are currently under treatment and close observation, and once they are healthy and strong we will be releasing them into the ocean.

-All the Hawksbill hatchlings continue to grow.
+All the Hawksbill juveniles continue to grow.
 6 of the 14 have acquired an eye infection; we have isolated these, and started treating with antibiotics.
 We will continue to closely monitor their progress.

 Sadly, Jaga had been unwell, and was found unresponsive in his pool on 20 February.
 We suspect a gall bladder infection.

 Kraken is being treated for an eye infection, and is under close observation.
-The other hatchlings are active, and have started diving down competitively for food during mealtimes.
+The other juveniles are active, and have started diving down competitively for food during mealtimes.

 Pipa had been losing weight for the past couple of weeks, and was under close observation.
 Sadly, we found her unresponsive in her pool on 1 March, suffering from an enlarged gall bladder.

-Kraken succumbed to infection on 6 March, and Safi was found unresponsive on 10 March.
+Kraken succumbed to infection on 6 March.
+Safi (10 March) and Darbouts (29 March) were found unresponsive.

 Sadly, Srinath was found unresponsive in his pool on the morning of 19 April, with suspected lung malformation.